Agrotis ipsilon: Caterpillar

 The larval stage lasts 20–40 days.
 Over the span of 5 to 9 instars, the caterpillar body grows from 3.5 mm to a maximum of 55 mm.
 Larval development is optimized at a temperature of 27 degrees Celsius, and instars 1–5 are most successful at higher humidities.
 By the 4th instar, the larva becomes light sensitive and spends most of the daylight underground.
 The larvae are considered pests because they damage the plant tissue under the soil.
 The larvae are cannibalistic.
 The larva can range in color from light gray or gray brown to black.
 The ventral side is usually lighter, and this species does not have a dorsal band.
 The entire body is covered with granules and the head possesses many dark spots.

 Pupa

 The pupal stage lasts 12–20 days.
 This species pupates under the soil approximately 3–12 mm below the surface.

 The pupae appear to be dark brown and are 17–12 mm long and 5–6 mm wide.

 Adult

 One complete generation from egg to adult lasts 35–60 days.
 The female preoviposition period lasts 7–10 days.

 Adults have a wingspan of 40–55 mm.
 The forewings are dark brown, and the distal area has a light irregular band a black dash mark.
 The hindwings are whitish to gray and have darker colored veins.

-Nature Of Damage

-Gram cutworms are active in the Rabi season and damage the crop.